tehomic/blog/docs/_posts/2023-11-04-light-of-life.markdown

 <bref>1 Cor 1:19 NKJV</bref>
 For it is written: “I will destroy the wisdom of the wise, And bring to nothing the understanding of the prudent.”

-The Lord's spiritual language sometimes appears to personify objects and animals, giving them intelligence attributes like a human begin.
+The Lord's spiritual language sometimes appears to personify objects and animals, giving them intelligence like a human begin.

 <bref>Gen 3:1 NKJV</bref>
 .<bref>1</bref> Now the serpent was more cunning than any beast of the field which the LORD God had made.
 And he said to the woman, “Has God indeed said, ‘You shall not eat of every tree of the garden’?”

-This verse is one of the most studied and explored verses of the bible, yet do we really know the "3D picture" of the story.
+This verse is one of the most studied and explored verses of the bible, yet do we really know the 3d picture of the story.
 It's not hard to imagine how an authoritive book that personifies animals might influence story tellers throughout history.
 Books like the Narnia series by T.S Lewis are an example.

 Is God really saying that the beasts of the fields are intelligent?
 You might say "He means animal cunning, like a lioness crouching in the grass sneaking up on unsuspecting wilderbeast".
 It's hard not to smile or giggle, thinking how this cunning comparison could be worked out.
 Imagine some cartoon african herbivores talking about predators.
 "Well the lion's main weapon is the ambush because of numbers, but the leopard, ugg, he is a deadly night stalker".
 As a side note about noctural predators, ever wondered why the zebra is marked with black and white stripes?
 It's not for daylight hours but for camouflage in the night.
 You might expect, with there exceptional night vision, leopards would clean up stalking at night, especially when moonlight could reveal their prey.
 Well the black and white stripes work especially well in the moonlight.
 Because moonlight casts varying shadows, in that space, a pack of zebras become almost invisible.